sylefeb/Silice/projects/terrain/README.md

 ## Revisiting the Voxel Space algorithm in hardware

 The main principle of the terrain renderer is similar to the Voxel Space renderer.
 This [github repo by s-macke](https://github.com/s-macke/VoxelSpace) gives an excellent overview of the algorithm.
-I give below a quick overview to make this README self-contained but please checkout [s-macke](https://github.com/s-macke/VoxelSpace)'s page for more details.
+I give below some explanations to make this README self-contained but please checkout [s-macke](https://github.com/s-macke/VoxelSpace)'s page for more details and illustrations.

-### Memory considerations
+### First, some memory considerations

 A key challenge in fitting this on an UP5K is the limited memory.
 A terrain renderer typically uses a large amount of memory to store the terrain data: elevation and color map.